-The area between the Choctawhatchee River and Eglin Air Force Base is part of the Northwest Florida Greenway Connection Corridor which serves to protect open space stretching from the Apalachicola National Forest to Eglin Air Force Base.
+The area between the Choctawhatchee River and Eglin Air Force Base is part of the Northwest Florida Greenway Corridor which serves to protect open space stretching from the Apalachicola National Forest to Eglin Air Force Base.
 It is intended to preserve environmentally sensitive areas, sustain existing military lands and airspace, maintain the economic viability of forest lands and provide recreation.
-The District, in cooperation with Eglin Air Force Base, is endeavoring to buy a Conservation Easement from Nokuse Plantation on approximately 1,095 acres utilizing Department of Defense Readiness and Environment Initiative (REPI) funds.
+The District, in cooperation with Eglin Air Force Base, acquired a 1,095.3-acre conservation easement from Nokuse Plantation utilizing Department of Defense Readiness and Environment Initiative (REPI) funds.
 Acquisition of this Conservation Easement will ensure the protection of seepage streams within the Magnolia and Lafayette Creeks and buffer Eglin Air Force Base lands to the west.